| MP3 |

 described in "Description".
 But note there are no

-real paramters enabled.
+real parameters enabled.
 So anything that indicates "filter" has the

 signal routing to the filter but the filter itself is set with